 Section 3.
 Disclosure: Each applicant must fully complete a Trust Application For Benefits form, including a Financial Disclosure form except where financial need is not required to be demonstrated.
 Confidentiality of all information shall be maintained as much as reasonably possible, it being Trust policy to protect the privacy of all applicants and their family members.

 Section 4.
 Reports: Upon completion of his/her investigation, the Assistance Coordinator shall submit findings and recommendations to the President.
-Each such report shall be reviewed by the Board of Directors at the next regularly schedule monthly meeting, or at a meeting specifically called by the President for that purpose.
+Each such report shall be reviewed by the Board of Directors via email, or at a meeting specifically called by the President for that purpose.
 The Board of Directors shall decide, by a majority vote of its members in attendance, whether or not the applicant is entitled to financial assistance.
 Applicants’ cases discussed at any meetings of the Board of Directors are confidential and shall not be discussed or disclosed outside the purview of the Trust.

 Section 5.
-Notifications: Each applicant shall be notified, in writing, as to the Board of Directors’ decision on the applicant’s application for financial assistance.
+Notifications: Each applicant shall be notified within 5 business days, in writing, as to the Board of Directors’ decision on the applicant’s application for financial assistance.

 In the case of approval, this written notification shall include the length of time and the amount of funds to be granted.